blmalone/daily-insights-square-api/README.md

 # Do this at the start if you made changes in the browser IDE.
 clasp pull

-# Do this to save
+# Do this to deploy
 clasp push
 ```